 The health benefits of this root/flour/starch are so many that after you’ll have finished reading this you’ll be even more conscious of how Mother Earth really takes care of everything.

 A true energy boost and source of Omega 3 and 6, cassava is rich in amino acids, fibres, minerals such as calcium, iron and phosphorus, vitamins C and of the B complex and potassium.
 Highly digestive and gluten-free, it’s ideal for people suffering from celiac disease.
 Last but not least, this root helps increase serotonin production.

 Due to all these nutritional properties, manioc is recommended to people with digestion and gastrointestinal problems, to recovering patients and for babies.
 In Italy, it’s often an ingredient in baby foods.
 Now, if you tuck into tapioca filled with Nutella, please don’t blame it on me that it has given you an upset stomach and/or made you gain weight: tapioca is healthy, Nutella is not!

-So now that we unveiled tapioca‘s benefits, join me at the Centro das Tapioqueiras, in Avenida Washington Soares 10125, the area the city of Fortaleza devoted to this super food.
-Here the young tapioqueira Vitoria, working at Luciana’s tapioqueira Recanto do Sertão, showed me how to make a traditional tapioca with a filling of banana, fresh cheese and condensed milk and a topping of banana and cinnamon: one of my favorites!
+So now that we unveiled tapioca‘s benefits, join me at the Centro das Tapioqueiras, in Avenida Washington Soares 10125, the area the city of Fortaleza devoted to this superfood.
+Here the young tapioqueira Vitoria, working at Luciana’s tapioqueira Recanto do Sertão, showed me how to make traditional tapioca with a filling of banana, fresh cheese and condensed milk and a topping of banana and cinnamon: one of my favourites!